sccn/sccn.github.io/tutorials/04_Import/Importing_Event_Epoch_Info.md

 ### Recognized event fields

-The EEG event structure contains records of the experimental events that occurred while the data was being recorded, as well as structure handling events which are automatically inserted by EEGLAB.
-To view the information for an event, use menu <font color=brown>Edit → Event values</font> (see the window below, which shows events of the tutorial dataset imported in the previous step).
+The EEG event structure contains records of the experimental events that occurred while the data was being recorded.
+To view the information for an event, use the <font color=brown>Edit → Event values</font> menu item (see the window below, which shows the tutorial dataset's events imported in the previous step).

 ![375px](/assets/images/V1pop_editeventvals.png)